strongloop-archive/strong-gateway-demo/README.md

 - Buy sausages
 ```

+- The key difference between this app and typical web apps are the actual notes
-The interesting thing is the notes in this list are not stored on the web
+    are not stored on the web server serving the request to the user agent, but is
-server, but on a separate API server instead.
-In OAuth 2.0 terminology, the
+    stored on a separate API server instead.
+  - In OAuth 2.0 terminology:
-"web server" is the [*client*](https://tools.ietf.org/html/rfc6749#section-1.1)
+    - "Web server" is the [*client*](https://tools.ietf.org/html/rfc6749#section-1.1)
-and the "API server" is the [*resource server*](https://tools.ietf.org/html/rfc6749#section-1.1):.
+    - "API server" is the [*resource server*](https://tools.ietf.org/html/rfc6749#section-1.1)
+- Both the client and resource server are build using [LoopBack](http://loopback.io/).

-The infrastructure looks like this:
+The entire infrastructure looks like this:

 ```
 (Browser)      (Web Server)                (API Server)